 She can't let Joey suffer— but does she have what it takes to do right by him?

-I don't need you—or your fake-gypsy dress.
-The sharp old primitive lady had to get by on her looks, but Morgan did not need to pose as a psychic; she had the quantum net.
-Still, putting up with the Madam Olga beat running her own store.
-"Yes, Madam Olga.
-Got it."
+I don't need you—or your fake-roma dress.
+The sharp old primitive lady got by on her looks, but Morgan did not need to pose as a wizard when the Quantum Net knew all the answers.
+Still, putting up with a Madam Olga beat filling out invoices.
+"Yes, Madam Olga."

 "Good.
-I should fire you, but such talent you have."
-She sighed, staring into the distance.
+The spirits say to fire you, but such talent!"
+Staring into the distance, Madam Olga sighed.
 "Hire a viper, stock up on antivenom.
 When you going to tell me how you get their names so fast?"

 "Ooh, say no more!"
 Madam Olga grinned and put her hands up, then gave him a sideways glance.
 "Poor guy.
 Kiss him once for me."

 The app revealed all: "Joey Hunderson.
 Work: stable.
 Health: excellent.
 Legal: good.
 Love life: single, involuntary: dumped by Faye LaRue.
 Internet activity: recently joined seven dating sites."

 Morgan took a moment to wish for the drama of wand and crystal ball, for the dastardly parades of torches and pitchforks.
 The twenty-first century had turned her Morgana Le Fay cover into a generic spy novel extra.
 With a wistful sigh, and a shake of her head, she tucked the phone back in her empty jeans pocket, where it vanished.
 "Phones."